Rufous-faced crake: Behavior

-Movment

-No movements are known for the rufuous-faced crake.

 Feeding

 The rufous-faced crake's foraging techniques and diet have not been documented.

 Breeding

 Nothing is known about the rufous-faced crake's breeding biology.

-Vocalization

-The rufous-faced crake's song is "a drawn-out, slightly descending trill".
-It also makes "[s]oft call notes "piú piú'".

-Status
+Conservation status

-The IUCN originally assessed the rufous-faced crake as Threatened but since 1994 has rated it as Vulnerable.
+The International Union for Conservation of Nature (IUCN) originally assessed the rufous-faced crake as Threatened but since 1994 has rated it as Vulnerable.
 Its known areas of habitation are small and widely scattered, and its estimated population of 2500 to 10,000 mature individuals is believed to be decreasing.
 Loss of habitat by conversion to agriculture (corn and soybeans) and silviculture (Eucalyptus and pines) has played a major role in the species' decline.
 "The most significant threat is possibly the widespread use of pesticides, fertilisers and other chemicals."